Juniper/terraform-provider-apstra/docs/data-sources/datacenter_ct_virtual_network_single.md

 ### Optional

+- `children` (Set of String) Set of JSON strings describing Connectivity Template Primitives which are children of this Connectivity Template JsonPrimitive.
+Use the `primitive` attribute of other Connectivity Template Primitives data sources here.
 - `tagged` (Boolean) Indicates whether the VN should mark frames belonging to the VN with 802.1Q tags.
 Default: `false`

 ### Read-Only